 Expect to work with your supervisor to understand how to work with different types of patients, what treatments are most successful, and how to navigate difficult counseling situations.

-After completing your required supervised practice and classroom training, the next step is to apply and take one of the two exams required for licensure: the National Mental Health Counselor Examination (NMHCE) or the National Counselor Examination (NCE).
+After completing your required supervised practice and your LPC degree coursework, the next step is to apply and take one of the two exams required for licensure: the National Mental Health Counselor Examination (NMHCE) or the National Counselor Examination (NCE).

 If your state requires the NMHCE, expect to be tested using ten clinical simulations designed to ensure your competency in various situations.
 The simulations look at several areas, including diagnostic skills, counseling experience, administration skills, and supervision abilities.
 This exam is offered twice a year—spring and fall—and costs $275.
 You’ll take it on a computer.